Jessica Mary Albery: Personal life

 In politics Albery became increasingly left-wing.
-She was an enthusiastic supporter of the Campaign for Nuclear Disarmament, and frequently attended the Women's Peace Camp near RAF Greenham Common, Berkshire (set up to protest against the presence of nuclear weapons).
-She was not in the least deterred by the failure of any of her numerous female friends or relations to join her, despite being asked.
-Albery was fond of claiming that people became increasingly left-wing as they grew older.
-In younger life she herself had been an enthusiastic canvasser for her father, the Conservative candidate and MP.
+She was an enthusiastic supporter of the Campaign for Nuclear Disarmament, and frequently attended the Women's Peace Camp near RAF Greenham Common, Berkshire to protest against the presence of nuclear weapons.
+Albery claimed that people became increasingly left-wing as they grew older.
+In younger life she had been an enthusiastic canvasser for her father, the Conservative candidate and MP.

-Socially, Albery was extremely hospitable.
-She frequently had guests to stay at Cobnuts, and equally frequently gave both small and large parties for family, neighbours and for a wide circle of friends.

-An ardent and competent croquet player, Albery was not particularly interested in most competitive pursuits except tennis, which she played well.
-A keen swimmer for the whole of her life, both in the sea and in the local river at Farningham, in later years Albery took up body surfing on the north Cornish coast with great enthusiasm.
-In her youth, on family holidays, Albery had been a keen and enthusiastic ski-er.
+Despite not being interested in pursuing sports competitively, with the exception of tennis, Albery was a keen croquet player and swimmer, both in the sea and in the local river at Farningham.
+In her youth Albery had been a keen and enthusiastic ski-er, and in later years Albery took up body surfing on the north Cornish coast.

-Albery always took a keen and active, not to say vigorous, interest in gardening.

-Albery was a keen though not particularly an active member both of the National Trust and also of English Heritage.
+Albery was a member both of the National Trust and English Heritage.

-In religious matters, Albery was a member of the Church of England, but she did not believe in each and every one of its literal or conventional doctrines (such as the whole the Apostles' Creed, or each and every one of the 39 Articles).
-Albery regularly attended her local village church (the Church of St Peter & St Paul's, Farningham, Kent) each Sunday upon a weekly basis, and was a long-standing and dedicated member of the Farningham Parochial Church Council.
+Despite being a member of the Church of England, Albery did not believe all conventional doctrine (such as the whole the Apostles' Creed, or each and every one of the 39 Articles).
+She regularly attended the Church of St Peter & St Paul's, her local village church in Farningham, each Sunday upon a weekly basis, and was a long-standing and dedicated member of the Farningham Parochial Church Council.
+For many years, Albery was also the Parish of Farningham's specially-chosen unpaid Representative or Delegate on the Deanery Synod of the Diocese of Rochester.

-For many years, Albery was also the Parish of Farningham's specially-chosen unpaid Representative or Delegate on the Deanery Synod of the Diocese of Rochester (one of the three most ancient Dioceses in the entire Church of England, with a continuous history dating back to the year 604, when it was founded by Augustine of Canterbury with the authority of King AEthelberht of Kent).
-The other two most ancient Dioceses in the entire Church of England are the Diocese of London (also founded in 604, the same year as Rochester); and Canterbury.